intNation/livestock-image-classifier/README.md

 # Livestock Image Classifier (Graph-Based)

-A Java-based livestock image classification system that identifies and groups visually similar animals using a graph-based similarity approach.
-The system is designed to support basic livestock management tasks such as identifying similar animals, counting them, and maintaining an up-to-date image dataset.
+Ever wondered if there was an easier way to keep track of your livestock just by looking at their photos?
+That’s exactly what this project does.
+It’s a Java-based tool that groups visually similar animals, helping farmers, researchers, or anyone working with livestock to manage their herd through images.

-## Project Overview
+## About This Project
-This project models each livestock image as a node in a similarity graph, where edges represent visual similarity scores computed from image features.
-Instead of using machine learning libraries, the system relies on classical image processing, graph theory, and custom data structures.

-## Key Features
+Instead of throwing machine learning at the problem, this project takes a more hands-on approach.
+Each livestock image is treated as a point in a graph, and the connections between them show how similar the animals look.
+By building this “similarity graph,” the system can quickly find animals that look alike, count them, and even help update your image database.

+## What You Can Do
-- Upload and manage livestock images
+- Upload and organize your livestock images
-- Identify and list visually similar animals
+- Find animals that look alike in seconds
-- Count similar animals for a selected image
+- Count visually similar animals with ease
-- Add new animals to the dataset
+- Add new animals or remove ones that are sold
-- Remove animals from the dataset (e.g. sold livestock)
-- Graph-based similarity search for efficient comparison
+- Use a graph-based search to quickly find matches

+## How It Works
+1. Each image is converted into a feature vector using histogram analysis
+2. Vectors are compared to calculate similarity scores
+3. A graph is built with these scores as connections between images
+4. The system uses nearest neighbors in the graph to find similar animals

+Think of it like a social network—but for animals that look alike.

+## Why Graphs?
+Graphs make comparisons fast and efficient.
+You don’t need heavy machine learning libraries, and you can actually see how the system is connecting the dots between your images.
+It’s lightweight, transparent, and surprisingly effective.

+## Accuracy
+On test datasets, the system matches animals with around **70–80% accuracy** based purely on visual similarity.

-## Technologies Used
+## Tech Stack
-- Java
-- JavaFX
+- Java & JavaFX
 - Graph Data Structures
-- Histogram-Based Feature Extraction
+- Histogram-Based Image Features
 - Custom Priority Queues and Hash Maps

-## Accuracy
-- Achieved approximately **70–80% accuracy** on test datasets based on visual similarity matching.

-## How It Works
-1. Images are converted into feature vectors using histogram analysis
-2. Feature vectors are compared using distance metrics
-3. A similarity graph is constructed with weighted edges
-4. Nearest neighbors are used to classify and retrieve similar animals

-## Why Graph-Based?
+## Getting Started
-Using a similarity graph allows efficient comparison and retrieval without relying on machine learning models, making the system lightweight and transparent.

-## How to Run
-1. Clone the repository
+1. Clone this repository
-2. Open the project in an IDE such as IntelliJ IDEA
+2. Open the project in IntelliJ IDEA or your favorite Java IDE
 3. Run the `MainApp` class
-4. Load an image dataset to begin classification
+4. Load your image dataset and start classifying

 ## Author
 **Nation Dibakwane**